ebird/ebirdst/README.md

 terms of use and ensure that your intended use is not restricted.

-After completing the Access Request Form, you will be provided a Status and Trends access key, which you will need when downloading data.
+After completing the Access Request Form, you will be provided a Status and Trends Data Products access key, which you will need when downloading data.
 To store the key so the package can access it when downloading data, use the function `set_ebirdst_access_key("XXXXX")`, where `"XXXXX"` is the access key provided to you.

 **For those interested in accessing these data outside of R**, the most widely used data products are available for direct download through the